Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 Expected weight loss after gastric sleeve surgery in Mexico

-Now to the big question… how much weight can a person lose after gastric sleeve in Mexico?
+Now to the big question… how much weight can a person lose after sleeve weight loss surgery in Tijuana, Mexico?

-The majority of gastric sleeve patients lose 70-80% of their excess weight within a year of undergoing the surgery.
+The majority of VSG patients lose 70-80% of their excess weight within a year of undergoing the surgery.
 If you adhere to post-operation diet and exercise daily for even 20-30 minutes, you are more likely to lose all of your extra weight within 1 year and keep it off!

-Average Monthly Weight Loss After Gastric Sleeve in Mexico
+Average Monthly Weight Loss After Gastric Sleeve in Tijuana, Mexico

 The average monthly weight loss after gastric sleeve surgery varies patient to patient.
 Your weight loss will depend on your starting weight, existing health issues, and how well you stick to the post-surgery diet.